-same strategies can be utilized in more than one focus area to benefit the efficiency of the overall transportation system.
-Strategy details are outlined chapter under their most relevant category, either transit, trails, technology or transportation system management.
+Policy 1.5: Require major employers of 100 employees or more to implement vehicle trip reduction programs. strategies can be utilized in more than one focus area to benefit the efficiency of the overall transportation system.
+Strategy detail are outlined chapter under their most relevant category, either transit, trails, technology or transportation system management.